nipphittt17/HR-Data-ETL-Pipeline/README.md

 **1. Extract**
 - The initial step involved extracting text files and converting them into .csv format using the BashOperator in Apache Airflow.
 - [Extraction script](dags/exteact.py).
+- The extracted files are stored in *dags/dataset/extracted_csv/* directory.

 **2. Transform**
 - After extraction, the transformation process was executed using the PythonOperator.
 - This step focused on eliminating duplications and rearranging the columns of each table to match the designed schema.
 - [Detailed data transformation process](dags/transform_load.py).
+- The transformed files are stored in *dags/dataset/tables/* directory.

 **3. Load**
 - Once the data was transformed, it was ready to be loaded into the PostgreSQL database.